The Derived Deligne Conjecture: Operadic totalization and vertical operadic suspension

 In this section we define an operadic suspension, which is a slight modification of the one found in \cite{ward}.
-This construction will help us define $A_\infty$-multiplications in a simple way.
-The motivation to introduce operadic suspension is that signs in $A_\infty$-algebras and related Lie structures are know to arise from a sequence of shifts.
-In order to discuss derived structures later, we need to pin this down more generally and rigorously.
+This construction will help us define $A_\infty$-multiplications and derived $A_\infty$-multiplications in a simple way.
+The motivation to introduce operadic suspension is that signs in derived $A_\infty$-algebras (as well as the single graded setting) and related Lie structures are know to arise from a sequence of shifts.
 We are going to work only with non-symmetric operads, although most of what we do is also valid in the symmetric case.